 Strategies of Relationship Marketing

-Maintaining cordial relations with the customers for a long term is a need rather than choice in the present digital scenario where customers are free to express their purchase experience through reviews over the social media.
+Maintaining cordial relations with the customers for the long term is a need rather than choice in the present digital scenario.
+This is because the customers are free to express their purchase experience through reviews over the social media.

 It’s in the hands of the organization whether to create value for the existing customers or lose the potential buyers too.

 Given below are the tools or ways through which an organization can positively connect with the customers instead of just selling the product or service to them:

 Know Your Customer: KYC is all about keeping track of the necessary information about the customers and their requirements.
 It helps in providing a better service to the customers and reaching out to a more specified target audience.

 Customer Service: A company must prioritize customer service and support for the product or service purchased by the customers.
 Customer satisfaction must be the core value of the company known to all, the employees, management and the customers too.

 Email Marketing: Keep in touch with the previous as well as existing customers through email.
 Educating them about the offers and sale and wishing them on their special days, festivals, etc. makes them feel valued.

 Customer Awareness and Education: One of the most effective ways of relationship marketing is to educate the customers and make them aware of the product or service and the benefits it provides, instead of trying to sell it to them.

 Customer Feedback: The best way to show the customers that their suggestion and experience matters to the organization is to take the feedback from them.
 It also helps in enhancing the product or service as per the customer’s need.